adnane-ka/omnipay-tap/README.md

 $gateway = Omnipay::create('Tap');

 /**
- * You can use the testing API key provided by Tap
+ * You can use the testing API key provided by Tap.
- * No worries on switching test & live mode since Tap provide
+ * No worries on switching test & live mode since Tap provides
  * Keys for both, and can distinguish between them
  *
  * @see https://developers.tap.company/reference/api-endpoint